Heat Pump VS. Air Conditioners: What You Need To KnowNovember 27, 2020

 My circuit breakers keep tripping every time my AC unit comes on, what’s going on?

 Circuit breakers are the components that the main electrical feed to the home uses to distribute power.
 As a safety feature, circuit breakers are designed to “break” or “trip” when too much power is being pulled.
 Simply resetting the breaking is addressing the symptom, but not the problem.
-A tripped circuit breaker can be warning to home owners of faulty wiring, blocked airflow, dirty ac coils, blocked registers or vents, or unreasonable demands on the HVAC system.
+A tripped circuit breaker can be a warning to homeowners of faulty wiring, blocked airflow, dirty ac coils, blocked registers or vents, or unreasonable demands on the HVAC system.
 Without this automatic shut-down, your home would be susceptible to fire or damage due to faulty wiring.

 Why is my thermostat not working?